Degri95/UFOs/README.md

 Creating a webpage with a dynamic table and filter for UFO sightings using Javascript and D3.

 ## Overview
-In this project javascript was used to create a filter function that allowed users to filter for multiple criteria at the same time.
+In this project Javascript was used to create a filter function that allowed users to filter for multiple criteria at the same time.
 The webpage only had a filter for date, so more filter inputs were added via HTML.
 After assigning unique ID's to each of the input elements the code was able to be refactored to store our inputs into a variable and and filter our data by the selected filters.

 ![filter_search](/Resources/filter_search.PNG)

 ## Results
-The webpage now successfully filters data based on user input. an empty object was created to store the users input, and a function was created to grab the user input and store it in the filter object.
+The webpage now successfully filters data based on user input.
+An empty object was created to store the users input, and a function was created to grab the user input and store it in the filter object.

 ![updateFilters](/Resources/updateFilters.PNG)